r0llingclouds/agentic-rag/README.md

-# Agentic-RAG Job Matching System
+# AI Agentic-RAG Job Matching System

-A sophisticated job matching system that combines **Retrieval Augmented Generation (RAG)** with an **agentic workflow** to match candidate resumes with suitable job positions.
+A sophisticated AI-powered job matching system that combines **Retrieval Augmented Generation (RAG)** with an **agentic workflow** to match candidate resumes with suitable job positions.
 The system uses vector embeddings to find relevant job matches and provides detailed explanations of why each position is a good fit.

 <p align="center">
   <img src="media/logo.jpg" alt="3D Test Logo" width="950"/>